• Skip to primary navigation

 Peanut Butter.
 We use toasted peanut butter as it has a deeper flavor.
 Choose a smooth peanut butter that uses just one ingredient: Peanuts.

 Coconut Milk.
 To get the perfect creaminess of the sauce, we add coconut milk to the mixture.
-You can as well use cashew cream or another vegetable milk or cream.
+You can also use cashew cream or another vegetable milk or cream.

 Shallot.
 Shallots or yellow onion give the sauce the perfect sweetness.